 In summary, the X1D is quite clearly a stills camera first, second and third, with video being a much forgotten fourth.
-With only one recording option at 1080p25, it doesn't offer shooters much in terms of versatility.
+With only two recording options and one frame rate (1080p25 or 720p25), it doesn't offer shooters much in terms of versatility.
 Though the quality of the 1080p footage is impressive, it's not enough to offset the extremely poor high ISO performance and bad autofocus.
 Though footage can look great, it's not at all a video camera.

 - Excellent colors

 - Clean, sharp detail under ISO 3200

 - Only a moderate crop factor on video, which allows for that medium format "look" to translate to video

 Offers focus peaking

 - Headphone and microphone jack as well as Mini-HDMI

 - Only two video recording options: 1080p25 or 720p25 (PAL); No 4K

 - Autofocus speed is quite bad; do not attempt to use to track subjects

 - Above ISO 3200, incredible noise and color shifting occurs